andygabby/bionic64-k8s/README.md

-# Vagrant up kubernetes cluster using ubuntu/bionic64 and kubeadm
+# Vagrant up kubernetes cluster using Ubuntu 18.04 and kubeadm
-This will spin up a multi-node kubernetes cluster on ubuntu 18.04.
+This will spin up a multi-node kubernetes cluster on Ubuntu 18.04.
 It uses https://github.com/cloudnativelabs/kube-router for the pod network.

 ## Requirements:
-- vagrant
+- vagrant + vagrant-sshfs
-- virtualbox
+- libvirt
-( Tested to work with fedora 28 as base OS )

 ## Usage:
 ```
+vagrant plugin install vagrant-sshfs
+vagrant up k8s-master1
 vagrant up
 ```
 A vagrant up with spin up a new cluster.
 Default behavior is 1 master and 4 nodes.